wavedrom/vcd/CONTRIBUTING.md

 4) do not include changes that are not related to the issue at hand
 5) follow the same coding style with regards to spaces, semicolons, variable naming etc
 6) add tests
-4) make sure you install all dependencies by running `npm i`
+7) make sure you install all dependencies by running `npm i`
-5) make sure you tested your code by running `npm test`
+8) make sure you tested your code by running `npm test`
+9) if changing C/C++ code, you must verify that NAPI and WASM both pass tests
-6) when you think the code is ready for review a pull request should be created
+10) when you think the code is ready for review a pull request should be created

 ## Code of Conduct